How To Prepare Your Fleet For The ‘New Normal’

 Educate Drivers On New Best Practice

-Your first port of call should definitely be centred around educating your drivers on the new best practice in terms of keeping themselves and your customers safe.
+Educating your drivers on the new best practice in terms of keeping themselves and your customers safe is vital.
 Here’s just a couple of our top tips on how to ensure your drivers stay safe whilst out on delivery during and after the pandemic:

 - Place Emphasis on Social Distancing – Whenever your delivery drivers arrive at their destination, it’s vital that they are completely aware of all social distancing measures they must follow during interactions with customers.
 Take the time to properly brief them on the latest legislation, which is updated regularly by the government.
 Encourage safe drop offs, and ensure your drivers stay a suitable distance away from customers at all times.